-Since it is the judge who must determine if there is probable cause to issue the warrant, he/she must believe that the informant’s information is reliable.
+Since it is the judge who must determine if there is probable cause to issue the warrant, they must believe that the informant’s information is reliable.
 This may be established by:

 - the identity of the informer,

-- past experiences with the informant in which he/she has proven to be reliable, and/or
+- past experiences with the informant in which they have proven to be reliable, and/or

 - corroboration by the officer’s personal observations or other evidence.14